Colonial Times

 The Colonial Times was a newspaper in what is now the Australian state of Tasmania.
-It was established as the Colonial Times, and Tasmanian Advertiser in 1825 in Hobart, Van Diemen's Land by the former editor of the Hobart Town Gazette, and Van Diemen's Land Advertiser, Andrew Bent.
+It was established as the Colonial Times, and Tansamanian Advertisement in 1825 in Hobart, Van Diemen's Land by the former editor of the Hobart Town Gazette, and Van Diemen's Land Advertiser, Andrew Bent.
 The name was changed to Colonial Times in 1828.
 In 1857 the title was absorbed into the Hobart Town Mercury.